AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

     * **[!UICONTROL Invalid domain]**: Error type generated when sending a delivery to indicate that the domain of the email address is wrong or does not exist.

-    * **[!UICONTROL Mailbox full]**: Error type generated after five delivery attempts to indicate that the recipients’ inbox contains too many messages.
+    * **[!UICONTROL Mailbox full]**: Error type generated after five delivery attempts to indicate that the recipients' inbox contains too many messages.

     * **[!UICONTROL Account disabled]**: Error type generated when sending a delivery to indicate that the address no longer exists.